+'''

 #define LCP_POLSALG_NONE 0

 #define LCP_POLSALG_RSA_PKCS_15 1

 typedef struct {

 UINT16 RevocationCounter;

 UINT16 PubkeySize;

 UINT8 PubkeyValue[PubkeySize];

 UINT8 SigBlock[PubkeySize];

-} LCP_SIGNATURE, LCP_RSA_SIGNATURE;
+} LCP SIGNATURE, LCP RSA SIGNATURE;

+'''

-The RevocationCounter field is a monotonically increasing value that can be used, in conjunction with the corresponding index of the DataRevocationCounters field in LCP_POLICY, to provide a method of revoking (or preventing rollback of) signed policies.
+The RevocationCounter field is a monotonically increasing value that can be used, in conjunction with the corresponding index of the DataRevocationCounters field in LCP_POLICY, to provide a method of revoking (or preventing rollback) of signed policies.

-Supported public key sizes are 1024, 2048 and 3072 bits.
-It is recommended that a public key size of at least 2048 bits be used.
+Supported public key sizes are 2048 and 3072 bits.
+It is required that a public key size of at least 2048 bits be used.
 Larger sizes may take longer to verify.